openfluxcd/.github/README.md

 downloaded content as so-called *artifacts*.
-An [*artifact*](https://fluxcd.io/flux/components/source/gitrepositories/#artifact) is essentially an abstraction describing the downloaded content, especially its version and how it can be acquired (or to be more concrete, an abstraction describing the version of some set of kubernetes manifests, kustomize overlays or helm packages and how these can be acquired).
+An [*artifact*](https://fluxcd.io/flux/components/source/gitrepositories/#artifact) is essentially an abstraction describing the downloaded content, especially its version and an URL based access to the downloaded content in form of a single blob.
+So currently, an artifact describes the version of some set of kubernetes manifests, kustomize overlays or helm packages and a URL to download an archive blob of those files.

 Since all [*source controllers*](https://fluxcd.io/flux/components/source/) uniformly use this *artifact* abstraction to expose the downloaded content, the